Patient0/IOMonad/README.md

             (\_ -> (bind getLine
                          (\name -> putStrLn ("Hello " ++ name ++ ".
 It's nice to meet you."))))
 ```

+But why bother with the syntactical distinction of 'bind' vs '>>=' when we already have
+'do' notation?
+I think the '>>=' syntax came about before 'do' notation was added to Haskell.
+Just like how we used a "fluent interface" for our object oriented 'bind', in Haskell it
+made sense to use a symbol with infix conventions to specify how operations are chained together.

 ### A scoping/precedence gotcha